percepio/TraceRecorderSource/streamports/UDP/Readme-Streamport.txt

 Troubleshooting:

-- If the tracing suddenly stops, check the "errno" value(trcStreamingPort.c).
+- If the tracing suddenly stops, check the "errno" value (trcStreamPort.c).
 You can see the error code definitions in lwip/errno.h.
 If errno is ENOMEM, may you need to increase MEM_SIZE in lwipopts.h.